Psychological Misdiagnosis of Gifted and Talented Children

 Disregard for, or open questioning of, rules and traditions

-Preoccupation with deep human concerns, sometimes leading to
+Preoccupation with deep human concerns, sometimes leading to anxiety and depression

 Difficulty observing boundaries and channeling their intense energy